Why is Creativity Important for Innovation and Growth

 Within society and organizations there’s this rising tide of people saying, “I need to be creative, because the robots and AIs are coming and all the boring jobs will be done by computers.”
 It’s like the flood is coming and the high ground is going to be creative work, because it’s harder to automate.
 Creativity is a way we can add value and do well as people, while staying relevant and not being replaced by computers.

-Innovative solutions rise from creative thought
+Innovative solutions arise from creative thought

 Claudia Kotchka